karanMahariya/small-project-code/README.md

-this is normal readme file for instruction
+this is normal readme file for instruction for us